RED LIGHT CAMERAS

 (6) Quarterly or monthly data was requested on:

-(7) Any figures in red type (or, if you are looking at this table in black and white, the upper figure
+For the camera systems before 2015, any figures in red type (or, if you are looking at this table in black and white, the upper figure

 recorded by the cameras, and due to time limitations may have been posted here only for selected